Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Demonstrations

 \subsection{Pose Estimation}

-In this demonstration, we show that our contact patches are compatible with a standard pose estimation pipeline.
-Because our contact patch algorithm provides accurate contact patches in high deformation of the membrane, the greater conformal contact allows for large and dense contact patch point clouds that are easy to use with a standard Iterative Closest Point (ICP) implementation from Open3D \cite{Zhou2018} to estimate pose.
+In this demonstration, we show that our contact patches are compatible with a standard pose estimation pipeline (Fig. \ref{fig:cup_pose}).
+The greater conformal contact allows for large and dense contact patch point clouds that are easy to use with a standard Iterative Closest Point (ICP) implementation from Open3D \cite{Zhou2018} to estimate pose.
 Exclusively using contact patches for pose estimation, rather than only the proximity modality, could be advantageous in cluttered environments where an additional segmentation step would be necessary to isolate the object of interest.
 We estimate the pose of a cup for 5 s as the cup simultaneously rotates about the handle and translates across the sensor surface.
-Because of stiction between the cup and the sensor surface, wrinkles are created in the membrane during the cup trajectory.
 We assume a known model of the cup geometry.
 In the first frame of the trajectory, the cup is manually registered to the estimated contact patch.
 For the following frames that measure the rest of the trajectory, the relative transformation of the cup is estimated for each timestep.

-We observe that the key feature of the cup that leads to stable pose estimations is visibility of the handle in the contact patch.
-The pose estimation tends to become unstable when the handle is not observable and when there are fewer points in the contact patch estimation.
-Qualitatively, the pose estimate of the cup matches very well (Figure 10) and is fairly stable across the 5 s of data.
-Because the external environment was significantly brighter than the internal sensor chamber in this experiment, the tactile depth camera struggled to accurately estimate the membrane point cloud, leading to noise in the contact patch from the proximity depth sensing the hand holding the cup.
-The sensor could be modified to increase robustness to external light by increasing the intensity of the internal LEDs in the sensor chamber and formulating a more visibly-opaque membrane by adding more dye.
+The pose estimation tends to become unstable when the cup handle is not observable.
+Qualitatively, the pose estimate of the cup matches well and is fairly stable across the 5 s of data.
 A future application of this work could be tactile SLAM for simultaneous object pose estimation and reconstruction \cite{suresh2021tactile, zhao2023fingerslam}.